-Post-viral syndrome refers to a sense of tiredness and weakness that lingers after a person has fought off a viral infection.
-It can arise even after common infections, such as the flu.
+Post-viral syndrome refers to a sense of tiredness and weakness that lingers after a person has recovered from a viral infection, such as the flu.
 Doctors may also refer to post-viral syndrome as “post-viral fatigue.”

 People may experience post-viral symptoms, such as fatigue, for weeks or months after an infection.
 Some treatments and home remedies may relieve fatigue and help people manage their energy levels.